A Beginner's Guide to Usability Testing

 Let’s start right away with a definition of usability testing.
 Usability testing is the process of testing your product with real people by getting them to complete a list of tasks while observing and noting their interactions.
 The goal of conducting usability testing is to understand if your design is usable and intuitive enough for users to accomplish their goals.

 Good usability testing takes a holistic look at the potential audience that you can serve and the range of intended and unintended uses of a product.

 However, the benefits of usability testing extend beyond testing functionality and usability.
 More than that, it helps you really grasp the use cases of your product, understand your audience, and build a good product.

 Behzod Sirjani, founder of Yet Another Studio and former Head of Research & Analytics Operations at Slack, explains that "Good usability testing takes a holistic look at the potential audience that you can serve and the ranges of intended and unintended uses of a product to understand how you're enabling people to do what they want with your product while preventing misuse."

 Before we dive into usability testing specifics, let's define what usability means in the context of the human-centered approach to design.
 Human-centered design is a creative approach to problem-solving, established and developed by IDEO, which places the user front and center in the design process.

-The approach involves various UX research methods and techniques for developing products, such as ideating, rapid prototyping, the jobs-to-be-done framework, and more.
+The approach combines quantitative and qualitative UX research methods for developing products, such as ideating, rapid prototyping, the jobs-to-be-done framework, and more.
 Usability testing is one of those methods and a key principle for building user-centric products.